vologue/Rubber-ducky-using-arduino-leonardo-pro-micro/README.md

 Arduino leonardo board to act as an HID device
 (A keyboard in this case).
-The script types the necessary keystrokes to download Netcat and connect to the specefied ip and the port number.
+The script types the necessary keystrokes to download Netcat and connect to the specefied ip and the port number and hence get a reverse shell on the attackers system.